 Step 2.
 Find all candidates for absolute extreme points of f that are on the boundary of the region.
 This part of the problem is significantly more complicated than the corresponding calculation in first semester calculus.
 If the boundary of the region has endpoints, then those endpoints certainly are candidates for absolute extreme points of f.
 In all cases the majority of the boundary of R consists of curves.
 Parameterize these boundary curves.
 (You might have to do this in more than one piece!)
-Look at f restricted to each of the boundary curves as a function of the parameter.
-Apply the first semester calculus technique to f restricted to each of the parameterized boundary curves.
+Look at f restricted to each of the boundary curves as a function of the parameterized boundary curves.
 (You will understand the instructions for Step 2 once you see an example or two.)